-TOURISM, Whatket demand wheasurement calls for a clear understanding 408 the market involved.
-The term market has acquired many meanings over the years.
+TOURISM, Market demand the astrement calls for a clear understanding of the market involved d The term market has acquired many meanings over the years.

-In its original meaning to market was appliysted place where buyers and sellers gathered 403 exchange goods and services.
+In its original meaning whatker was apply sical place where buyers and sellers gathered 403 exchange goods and services.
 Medieval towns had market squares to which sellers brought their goods and buyers shopped for them.
 In today's cities, buying and selling occurs in what are called shopping areas rather than markets.